netobserv/network-observability-operator/docs/FlowCollector.md

         <td>[]object</td>
         <td>
           Define secondary networks to be checked for resources identification.
-In order to guarantee a correct identification, it is important that the indexed values form an unique identifier across the cluster.
+To guarantee a correct identification, indexed values must form an unique identifier across the cluster.
-If there are collisions in the indexes (same index used by several resources), those resources might be wrongly labeled.<br/>
+If the same index is used by several resources, those resources might be incorrectly labeled.<br/>
         </td>
         <td>false</td>
       </tr></tbody>